microsoft/hlsl-specs/proposals/infra/INF-0004-register-types-and-diagnostics.md

 ### Simple explanations for common cases

 The most common case is when a resource type that is not a user-defined type is bound as a resource.
+The compiler will represent this declaration as a `clang::VarDecl`, and the `VarDecl` will have attributes.
-Any resource will have an associated ResourceAttr attribute, from which we can determine the resource class, which is sufficient to determine the expected register type.
+Any resource declaration will have an associated ResourceAttr attribute, on the `VarDecl`, from which we can determine the resource class, which is sufficient to determine the expected register type.
 Any other valid register type (among 't', 'u', 'b', or 's') will result in `err_hlsl_mismatching_register_type_and_resource_type`.
 The recommended register type will be suggested in the diagnostic.
 Any other invalid register type will emit `err_hlsl_unsupported_register_type_and_resource_type`.
+Alternatively, using `cbuffer` or `tbuffer` is represented as an `HLSLBufferDecl` object.
+This object will have a helper function `IsCBuffer()` to help determine what type of resource it is, and from this function we can determine what the expected register type should be.
 The table below specifies what register type will be expected for any resource type that falls under the specified resource class.